 - ACPI Suspend TYPE: This item allow you to select the system Wake Up method in ACPI Type when choice SI(POS)(power ON Suspend), the System Suspend in Normal way without shut down the power when choice S3(S.T.R.)
 Suspend To RAM, the system Will Suspend in special way shut down the power supply, and Wake Up by push power Button the system will recovery faster than normal power on function.
-This function only on motherboard using i810DC-100 or i810E chipset.
+This function only in J-912CF/913CF Main board.

 - Power Management: This category allows you to select the type (or degree) of power saving and is directly related to the following modes:

 - 1. HDD Power Down

 - 2. Doze Mode

 - 3. Suspend Mode